 How the Pennsylvania 529 Investment Plan works

-Investments in the Pennsylvania 529 Investment Plan grow on a tax-deferred basis and are not taxed when distributions are used to pay for qualified education expenses.
-This includes college expenses, such as tuition, books, supplies, equipment and room and board if the student is enrolled on at least a half-time basis, and up to $10,000 per year in K-12 tuition expenses.
+The PA 529 Investment Plan works by growing your investments on a tax-deferred basis.
+This means earnings are not subject to income tax while remaining in the account.
+Moreover, distributions are also tax-free when used for qualified education expenses.
+These can range from college costs such as tuition, books, supplies, and room and board (provided the student is enrolled at least half-time) to up to $10,000 per year in K-12 tuition expenses.
+To take advantage of these benefits, you can open an account now.

 Pennsylvania 529 Investment Plan portfolios

-The Pennsylvania 529 plan offers 17 investment portfolios managed by the Vanguard Group, which include:
+The Pennsylvania 529 plan offers various investment portfolios managed by the Vanguard Group, which include:

-- 3 age-based options (conservative, moderate and aggressive) that are programmed to adjust their level of risk as the beneficiary gets closer to college
+• Year-of-enrollment options programmed to adjust their level of risk as the beneficiary gets closer to college

-- 8 individual fund portfolios, including the Social Index Portfolio, which is composed of stocks that have been screened for certain social and economic criteria
+• Individual fund portfolios, including the Social Index Portfolio, which is composed of stocks that have been screened for specific social and economic criteria

 Families must select at least one investment portfolio when they open a Pennsylvania 529 plan account.
-Investment options can be changed twice per year without tax consequences.
+You can change investment options twice per year without tax consequences.

 Pennsylvania 529 Investment Plan performance

-Pennsylvania’s 529 college savings plan ranks 2nd for the 1-year period ended June 30, 2019, according to Savingforcollege.com’s direct-sold 529 plan quarterly performance rankings.
+Pennsylvania’s 529 college savings plan ranks 39th for the one-year performance ending in Q2 2023, according to Savingforcollege.com’s direct-sold 529 plan quarterly performance rankings.

-Savingforcollege.com also assigns a 5-Cap Rating to each 529 plan, based on performance, costs, features, reliability and whether or not the plan offers any unique benefits for residents.
-The Pennsylvania 529 Investment Plan received the following ratings for residents as of June 30, 2019:
+Savingforcollege.com assigns a 5-Cap Rating to each 529 plan based on performance, costs, features, reliability, and whether the plan offers unique resident benefits.
+The Pennsylvania 529 Investment Plan received a rating of 4.5 out of 5 caps for residents as of May 12, 2023.

 Keep in mind, however that this data represents historical performance, which doesn’t necessarily indicate future results.